iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

    example, if a simulator lacks the capacity to model key features of the observed data, the resulting posterior may fail to capture the true parameter values accurately.
-2. **Misspecification of the Prior**: Misspecification can also occur when the prior used in the inference process does not incorporate the "true parameter" underlying the data-generating process.
+2. **Misspecification of the Prior:** Misspecification can also occur when the prior used in the inference process does not incorporate the "true parameter" underlying the data-generating process.
 Prior mismatch can distort posterior estimates, leading to inferences that reflect artifacts of the assumed prior rather than the true underlying process.
-3. **Errors in the Inference Procedure**: Even if the simulator and prior are correctly specified, the inference algorithm itself may introduce errors, such as systematically biased posteriors or uncalibrated uncertainty estimates, e.g., due to underfitting or overfitting during neural-network training.

-The third case reflects a general challenge in neural SBI.
-Efforts to address these issues include calibration tests such as simulation-based calibration <d-cite key="talts_validating_2020"></d-cite>, expected coverage diagnostics <d-cite key="deistler_truncated_2022,miller_truncated_2021a"></d-cite>, and classifier-based calibration tests <d-cite key="zhao_diagnostics_2021,linhart_lc2st_2024"></d-cite>.
-These tools focus on validating posterior accuracy and uncertainty quantification, and are usually assuming that prior and the simulator are well-specified.

-The second case of prior misspecification is a general challenge in the Bayesian inference and can be addressed with standard Bayesian workflow tools like prior predictive checks <d-cite key="gelman_bayesian_2020"></d-cite>.
-Therefore, it has received less attention in the SBI specific literature, with only brief discussions in works like Wehenkel & Gamella et al. (2023) <d-cite key="wehenkel_addressing_2024"></d-cite>.
+Prior misspecification is a general challenge in Bayesian inference and can be addressed with standard Bayesian workflow tools like prior predictive checks <d-cite key="gelman_bayesian_2020"></d-cite>.
+It has received less attention in the SBI-specific literature, with only brief discussions in works like Wehenkel & Gamella et al. (2023)
+<d-cite key="wehenkel_addressing_2024"></d-cite>.

+Note that even with well-specified simulator and prior, the inference algorithm itself may introduce errors—such as systematically biased posteriors or uncalibrated uncertainty estimates due to neural network training issues.
+These implementation quality concerns are typically addressed through calibration tests such as simulation-based calibration <d-cite key="talts_validating_2020"></d-cite>, expected coverage diagnostics
+<d-cite key="deistler_truncated_2022,miller_truncated_2021a"></d-cite>, and
+classifier-based calibration <d-cite
+key="zhao_diagnostics_2021,linhart_lc2st_2024"></d-cite>, which validate posterior accuracy assuming the simulator is correct.

-Thus, the primary focus of most work on model misspecification in the SBI literature is the first case, with the aim of detecting and mitigating simulator-related misspecification.
-In the remainder of this post, we will give an overview of these approaches.
+The primary focus of most work on model misspecification in the SBI literature, and of this post, is the first case: detecting and mitigating simulator-related misspecification.
+In the remainder of this post, we provide an overview of these approaches.

-## Addressing Model Misspecification in SBI
+## Mitigating Model Misspecification in SBI

 Recent works have introduced a range of methods to address model misspecification in simulation-based inference (SBI).
 These approaches can be broadly categorized into four